queengooborg/OpenTag3D/spec.md

 ### Memory Map - OpenTag3D Extended

 This is additional data that not all manufacturers will implement, typically due to technological restrictions.

-These fields are populated if available.
-All unused fields must be populated with "-1" (all 1's in binary, eg 0xFFFFFFFFFFFFFFFF)
+These fields should be populated if available.
+All unused fields must be populated with "-1" (all 1's in binary, eg 0xFFFFFFFFFFFFFFFF).

 This memory address starts at address 144, which is just outside the range of NTAG213.

 | Field                                | Data Type  | Start Address | Size (bytes) | Usage        | Example                        | Description                                                           |